Our History

 white wave shape

-In the face of the violence and the abuse of human rights in El Salvador and aware that the U.S. government was funding and training the Salvadoran military, three American Christians with years of experience in peace-making and social justice ministry decided to respond.
+In the early 1980s, El Salvador was engulfed in a civil conflict between the Salvadoran government and the Farabundo Martí National Liberation Front (FMLN).
+The conflict lasted more than a decade, resulting in significant loss of life and displacement of many people.
+In response to the suffering in El Salvador, three American Christians with years of experience in peace-making and social justice ministry decided to act.
 They were Catholic priest Peter Hinde, Quaker activist Paddy Lane, and Lutheran pastor Daniel Long.

 white wave shape